Healthy Homes Assessment Wallaceville

 Wallaceville Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Wallaceville and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Wallaceville and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenure of the rental property.

 Starting 1 July 2021

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes